 - Medical School

 - Prosthetics and Orthotics

-Some Clinical Exercise and Rehabilitation students enter the workforce directly after graduating with a BS degree.
+Some Exercise Science students enter the workforce directly after graduating with a BS degree.
 Some possible careers include:

 - Cardiac Rehabilitation